naipmoro/gramm/README.md

 Gramm is an Antlr4-based Metamath proof verifier.
-From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a lexer and a parser and provides support code for walking the generated parse tree.
+From the supplied Metamath grammar ([MM.g4]), Antlr4 creates a lexer and a parser and provides support code for walking the generated parse trees.

 ## Maven build